Allier: Gastronomy and viticulture

+Bourbon cuisine reflects the history of the province and provides a number of local products.
 The pâté aux pommes de terre is one of the specialities of the Allier, as well as of the neighboring Limousin region.
 The river Allier is one of the rare places in Southern Europe where the freshwater grayling (Thymallus thymallus), known in French as ombre des rivières, occurs in a natural habitat.
 This fish is much valued in French gastronomy for its fine and delicate texture and is best eaten along with a light wine.
 Pompe aux grattons or brioche aux griaudes, a kind of brioche-like bread with cracklings, is a specialty of the Bourbonnais.
 Saint-Pourçain AOC wine is produced in Allier and the oak from the forest of Tronçais is one of the most favoured in the construction of wine barrels.
+Other local specialties include Charroux mustard, and Vichy pastilles candies.

 Second homes

 In 2020 the quantity of dwellings in the department which were second homes was 7.2%.
 The table below shows the main communes of Allier with second homes and which exceed 10% of total housing.

 The department has attracted many foreigners, English, Belgian, Swiss, and Dutch, and they have acquired many second homes.
 Therefore many communes have become "European", such as Pouzy-Mésangy, which today has many English and Swiss residents.